|Area||4400 sq miles|

 Shadow Rift is loosely ruled by the Ink-Shad.
 The two city-states that make-up this federation are the largest holds of the rift.
 They compete for trade and influence in the Nînilzar; Ink-Shad's magocracy government.
 With accusations of favoritism for one city over the other, conflict is always present.
 Shadow energy, its evil origins, is in many of the rift's inhabitants, leading to bloody conflicts and vendettas without end.

-Since the time of the Shadow Curse, thirty-three rifts have been created to areas of Shadowfell .
-Most of these are permanent intra-system rifts to the moon Deaths Kindle.
-As a result, undead and shadow creatures find their way across.
+Since the time of the Shadow Curse, thirty-three rifts have been opened to the moon Deaths Kindle, tapping into its shadow energy.
 There are protections in place, vaults around them, some even have well-garrisoned keeps defending the rift, yet alien incursions still happen quite often.
-Enough over the last five centuries to make Shadow Rift a very dangerous place.
-The main purpose of these rifts is to serve as conduits for shadow energy.
-The larger ones are also used to traffic goods between Bal-Kriav and its moon.
+Enough that over the last five centuries Shadow Rift has seen dozens of conflicts with undead and petty tryants seeking to uproot the system.
+The larger-sized rifts are used to traffic goods between Bal-Kriav and its dark moon.
 Two of the most notable goods that come by way of these rifts are Goomstar and Kindlite.

 The eerie shadowy nature of Shadow Rift is always being enhanced by magic.
 Guilds working at the behest of powerful Ink-Shad shadow wizards work to keep the rift in a state of low-light.
 As a result, Underdark races can be found in Ink-Shad's holds or wandering the canyon.